Electronic-Mango/advent-of-code-2022/README.md

 # Advent of Code 2022

-My solutions of Advent of Code 2022 puzzles.
+My solutions to Advent of Code 2022 puzzles, written in Java.